Preparing Your Home for the Market with Home Repairs

 - Fix squeaky or jammed drawers and cabinet doors.
 Wipe down cabinets.

-- Toss old food & leftovers from refrigerator and freezer.
+- Toss old food & leftovers from the refrigerator and freezer.

 - Keep the refrigerator clear of pictures, notes, and magnets.

 - Keep the countertops clear, putting away appliances and kitchen supplies.

 - Remove bulbs and replace them with brighter bulbs.
 Wipe downlight fixtures.